w-jablonski/double_podium/README.md

 Double-tapping left Shift activates Caps Word, double-tapping right Shift sends Caps Lock.
 Tapping them once deactivates these.

 Some thought has been given to the order of the layers.
-For example, numpad layer sits above the NAV layer to allow sending ```Ctrl+1,2,3…```, since the Ctrl key also activates the NAV.
-However, the separate NUMPAD_TOGGLED layer is placed lower, allowing any momentary layers to take precedence.
+For example, momentary numpad layer sits above the NAV layer to allow sending ```Ctrl+1,2,3…```, since the Ctrl key also activates the NAV.
+However, the toggled NUMPAD_TOGGLED layer is placed lower, allowing any momentary layers to take precedence.

 To send ```Ctrl+Space``` or ```Alt+Space```, hold AltGr or Num in addition.